The State of Packaging – 2015 (Interview 4)

 Does Retro Packaging Always Work?

 I came across this recent article in the BBC about retro packaging stating the following: “A new trend in Portugal is seeing shopkeepers stock their shelves with products and packaging which deliberately hark back to the designs of previous decades.
-Toys, perfumes and foods with a vintage look are proving particularly popular with tourists […]
+Toys, perfumes and foods with a vintage look are proving particularly popular with tourists and […]

 TerraCycle Develops Recycling for Disposable Diapers

 Saw this article last week and felt it was worth passing on for a good read about a messy subject.
 TerraCycle Develops Recycling for Disposable Diapers By Chrissy Kadleck TRENTON, N.J.
 (Jan.
 24, 11 a.m.
-ET) — One of the dirtiest and most demonized portions of the municipal waste stream may soon be diverted […]
+ET) — One of the dirtiest and most demonized portions of the municipal waste stream may soon be diverted from […]

 Recycling Old Faithful and Doing It Justice